CM10313-Group-19/Personal-Infomatics-Software/ProjectInformation/References/README.md

   - If you add a reference not given in the specification, add it to the reference folder and number it, then add the Harvard reference so it can be referanced in the written report.

 ### Who is working on what references: <br>
   - Artiom Casian: 1.
-Persuasive Technology in the Real World <br>
+Persuasive Technology in the Real World 5.
+Personal informatics in practice <br>
   - Harry Crane: 3.
 On Being Told How We Feel, 7.
 Mobile Health Mashups  <br>
   - Thomas Canning: 2.
 One size does not fit all <br>
   - Alexander Agafonov: <br>